MathEXLab/PySPOD/docs/source/index.rst

 =======

 SPOD typically requires a set of spatial weights to compute the needed inner product.
-In the module `weigths`, we implement a set of weights used for longitude-latitude grids, for both 2D and 3D problems.
+In the module `weights`, we implement a set of weights used for longitude-latitude grids, for both 2D and 3D problems.
 You can implement your own weights in this module, or pass a set of weights you have precomputed as a parameter